 With a 529 plan, investment earnings grow tax free, unlike other savings accounts which can be taxed each year.
 Account withdrawals are also tax free, as long as they are used for 529-qualified higher education expenses, which include major costs like tuition, room and board, and computers to name a few.
-For Ohio residents, contributions to Ohio’s 529 Plan can be deducted up to $2,000 per beneficiary, per year, with unlimited carry forward, from your taxable income.
+Effective Jan.
+1, 2018, contributions to Ohio’s 529 Plan made by Ohio residents can be deducted up to $4,000 per beneficiary, per year, with unlimited carry forward, from their State Of Ohio taxable income.
 Even if college is only few years away, or even a few months away, the many tax advantages can still boost the value of your 529 college savings.

 Different 529 investment strategies for different ages